-Preparatory School Students (Reception - Year 6)
+Preparatory School Pupils (Reception - Year 6)

 Instances of unacceptable behaviour are taken seriously and dealt with immediately.
-The student welfare and pastoral manager will keep a record of all reported incidents to help identify pupils whose behaviour may indicate potential mental health problems.
+The Deputy Head (Pastoral) will keep a record of all reported incidents to help identify pupils whose behaviour may indicate potential mental health problems.

 After an initial incident of negative behaviour, the following sanctions are implemented:

-• The pupil is given a verbal warning

-- If the pupil displays the unacceptable behaviour again, they are given a yellow card, which acts as a visible warning, giving the pupil the opportunity to reflect, consider and review their behaviour. - After being given a yellow card, if the pupil continues to demonstrate the unacceptable behaviour, they will be given a red card. - If a pupil is given a red card, they will be spoken to by the Head of Preparatory School and their parents will be informed.
-This behaviour will also be recorded on the Pastoral log. - If the pupil continues to the unacceptable behaviour after a red card is given, a demerit is given and a meeting is arranged with the pupil's Head of House.
+- The pupil is given a verbal warning - If the pupil displays the unacceptable behaviour again, they are given a yellow card, which acts as a visible warning, giving the pupil the opportunity to reflect, consider and review their behaviour. - After being given a yellow card, if the pupil continues to demonstrate the unacceptable behaviour, they will be given a red card. - If a pupil is given a red card, they will be spoken to by the Head of Preparatory School and their parents will be informed.
+This behaviour will also be recorded on the Pastoral Tracker. - If the pupil continues to the unacceptable behaviour after a red card is given, a concern point is given and a meeting is arranged with the Headteacher.

-From this point on for Preparatory Students or in a serious breach of college discipline the following:
+From this point on for Preparatory Pupils or in a serious breach of college discipline the following:

-All Students
+All Pupils

-The Headmaster for his part undertakes to apply any sanctions fairly, and, where appropriate, after due investigative action has taken place.
+The Headteacher for their part undertakes to apply any sanctions fairly, and, where appropriate, after due investigative action has taken place.
 Sanctions are consistently applied by academic & boarding staff using the appropriate impact levels detailed in Appendix 1.
 Examples of sanctions include:

-- Level 1 breaches of conduct that demonstrate a lack of Resilience.
-Fellowship or Scholarship could result in accumulation of de-merits (1 de-merit).
-These are issued by the Head of House. - Level 2 breaches of conduct that show a persistent or widespread lack of resilience.
-Scholarship or Fellowship would result.
-Tutors Heads of Houses would follow such disciplinary measures with a discussion with the pupil to help them identify their negative behaviours and develop strategies to avoid repeat offences.
-A student may be issued with 2 de-merits and a lunch time detention at this point. - Level 3 breaches of conduct for behaviours that have a directly negative impact on others in the school community or demonstrate a lack of willingness to respond to lower lever sanctions would result in a phone call home from the Head of House to parents to discuss further ways in supporting the pupil recognise the negative consequences of their action.
+- Level 1 breaches of conduct that demonstrate a lack of Resilience, Fellowship or Scholarship could result in accumulation of concern points.
+These are issued by the Form Tutor or Head of Year. - Level 2 breaches of conduct that show a persistent or widespread lack of resilience, Scholarship or Fellowship would result in Heads of Year having a discussion with the pupil to help them identify their negative behaviours and develop strategies to avoid repeat offences.
+A pupil may be issued with 2 concern points and a lunch time detention at this point. - Level 3 breaches of conduct for behaviours that have a directly negative impact on others in the school community or demonstrate a lack of willingness to respond to lower lever sanctions would result in a phone call home from the Head of Year to parents to discuss further ways in supporting the pupil recognise the negative consequences of their action.
 Level 3 breaches may result in an after school detention (see 2.6).
-A pupil may be issued with a behaviour agreement at this point which is filled out by the pupil in consultation with either their Head of House or a member of the SLT team as appropriate. - Level 4 Breaches of conduct for behaviours that endanger the safety of pupils, those around them or the reputation of the school in the wider community will be treated with the utmost seriousness.
+A pupil may be issued with a behaviour agreement at this point which is filled out by the pupil in consultation with either their Head of Year or a member of the SLT team as appropriate. - Level 4 Breaches of conduct for behaviours that endanger the safety of pupils, those around them or the reputation of the school in the wider community will be treated with the utmost seriousness.
 Such breaches are likely to result in the temporary suspension of a pupil.
-Parents may be called in for a meeting with the Headmaster / SLT team and where needed a final behaviour contract may be issued.
+Parents may be called in for a meeting with the Headteacher / SLT team and where needed a final behaviour contract may be issued.

-The College's policy on discipline and exclusions is set out on the website, and all parents and pupils should be aware of the more serious sanctions, including suspension and expulsion that the Headmaster can impose for serious breaches of the conduct, including criminal behaviour.
+The College's policy on discipline and exclusions is set out on the website, and all parents and pupils should be aware of the more serious sanctions, including suspension and expulsion that the Headteacher can impose for serious breaches of the conduct, including criminal behaviour.
 Examples of serious breaches of the rules and regulations include: